President of The Friends of The Turnbull Library

 The headstone marking the Turnbull family grave (moved during motorway construction in the late 1960s) was given conservation treatment and relocated to a more prominent site in the Bolton Street Cemetery in December 2007.
 FoTL funded the refurbishment as well as the erection of a sign in 2010.

 The Friends of the Turnbull Library is an independent incorporated society, based in Wellington, formed in 1939 to promote interest in the Alexander Turnbull Library.
-Members are individuals or households, institutions, companies or corporate groups, who pay an annual subscription (for the year ending 31 March) to support the activities of the Library, to assist in the acquisition of materials, and to encourage research in the collections.
+Members are individuals or households, institutions, companies or corporate groups, who pay an annual subscription (our financial year begins on 1 April) to support the activities of the Library, to assist in the acquisition of materials, and to encourage research in the collections.
 To join us, or see benefits of membership read more.

 The Friends of the Turnbull Library is a registered charity encouraging financial donations to assist our activities.
 Bequests and donations are used to support the work of the Alexander Turnbull Library.